 Anti-Bullying Week is coordinated by the Northern Ireland Anti-Bullying Forum (NIABF) and supported by Translink.
 NIABF is an interagency group hosted by the National Children’s Bureau (NCB) NI and funded by the Department of Education.
-The event actively involved over 800 schools and youth groups last year and it is anticipated that numbers getting involved in 2016 will increase.
+Almost 700 schools and youth organisations across Northern Ireland got involved in last year’s initiative.

-Anti-Bullying Week has been actively supported by Translink for the last 8 years and this has assisted in the sharing of Anti-Bullying Week messages on trains and buses.
-Similar activity will be undertaken in 2016 as Ursula Henderson, PR and Public Affairs Officer at Translink explains:
+Translink has actively supported Anti-Bullying Week for the last 9 years and this has assisted in reinforcing public awareness as Ursula Henderson, PR and Public Affairs Officer at Translink, explains: